 And of course, it’s not all about the citations and the “off page” stuff.
 Your website needs to be Search Engine Optimized - which is to say that the “on page” SEO best practices must be implemented.
 Your own business website should make consistent use of your address and location.
 In fact - your NAP should be on every single page.
 It can also be helpful to embed a Google map on your company's "Contact Us" page.

-No entrepreneur can afford to ignore the importance of local search engine optimization.
+No business can afford to ignore the importance of local SEO services.
 However, the reality is that it can be extremely complicated for a business owner to create and maintain their online presence without assistance.
 If you really want to make the most of local SEO, citations and inbound links, then you need an expert to handle the job for you.

-When you hire an online marketing specialist, you’re taking steps to ensure that your citations will always be consistent and that you’ll have a presence not only on Google, but also on a wide array of secondary search engines, including those that specialize in local listings.
+When you hire an website design and marketing specialist, you're taking steps to ensure that your citations will always be consistent and that you'll have a presence not only on Google, but also on a wide array of secondary search engines, including those that specialize in local listings.